 We encourage everyone to develop their skills and work towards their own individual goals.
 Each person is supported to make choices and express their hopes and wishes using their preferred form of communication, and to plan activities around these.
 Some examples of things individuals currently living here like to do are regular outings to the cinema, theatre, sports centres and shops.

 We work on target setting with each individual, their family and other professionals to make sure everybody has clear objectives to work towards over the coming months and year.
 We support everyone to find educational and employment opportunities that will meet their needs and help them achieve their goals.

 Residents living here have the opportunity to share their views and ideas about the day to day running of the home, using their preferred form of communication.
 They can choose to share these on a one to one basis with their key worker, or as part of a house meeting.

 We also actively seek feedback on the service provided and suggestions for changes from family members.
 We understand that relationships with family are very important and we welcome visits from relatives or friends at any time, depending on the individual’s wishes.

 We can support people to keep in touch by phone and help with arrangements for home visits or family days out.
 We ensure that family are involved in planning and decisions, again following the wishes of each individual.

 The home has just undergone a major refurbishment and offers modern rooms which people are able to personalise to suit their preferences.
 The home is warm and welcoming, offering a range of accommodation to suit specific needs.
-Residents can decorate their own room to create a personalised space that reflects their taste.
 There is a large back garden that everyone can use for hobbies and activities, or as a peaceful place to relax.

-The lounge, fitted with a TV, DVD, music equipment and computer, is another popular place for people to relax and spend time with friends.
+The lounge, fitted with a Smart TV and DVD is another popular place for people to relax and spend time with friends.
 Residents can also practice their independent living skills by preparing drinks and snacks in the kitchen.
 There is also a more ‘chilled’ area in the dining room, with colourful beanbags to watch the smart TV, do some arts and crafts or read a book.